The Rascals: Commercial success and songwriting development

-The line-up of Brigati on vocals, Cavaliere on organ, Cornish on guitar and Danelli on drums would stay true in the Young Rascals' debut single, the Pam Sawyer/Lori Burton "I Ain't Gonna Eat Out My Heart Anymore", which was performed in their first television performance on the program Hullabaloo on February 24, 1966.
-But the track reached only #23 in Canada and did not reach the Top 40 of the US charts.
-After "Eat Out My Heart Anymore"'s modest success, Cavaliere would assume the lead vocals on their subsequent records, starting with its follow-up "Good Lovin'", originally recorded by Lemme B. Good and The Olympics in 1965, with the same arrangement and different lyrics from the original.
+The line-up of Brigati on lead vocals, Cavaliere on organ, Cornish on guitar and Danelli on drums was present in the Young Rascals' debut single, the Pam Sawyer/Lori Burton "I Ain't Gonna Eat Out My Heart Anymore", which was performed in their first television performance on the program Hullabaloo on February 24, 1966.
+But the track reached only No. 23 in Canada and did not reach the Top 40 of the US chart.
+After the modest success of "Eat Out My Heart Anymore", Cavaliere assumed the lead vocals on their subsequent records, starting with its follow-up "Good Lovin'", originally recorded by Lemme B. Good and The Olympics in 1965, with the same arrangement and different lyrics from the original.
+Ironically, David Brigati had been the lead singer of the Starliters, but never had any hits; once Joey Dee had a hit with "The Peppermint Twist" he took over the lead vocals.
+History repeated itself when Felix replaced Eddie as the Rascals' lead singer.
 They performed "Good Lovin'" on The Ed Sullivan Show.
-The Young Rascals version became their first Canada/USA #1.
+The Young Rascals version became their first Canada/USA No. 1.
 Shortly after, their eponymous debut album was released, mostly composed of garage rock renditions of folk rock ("Just a Little" and "Like a Rolling Stone"), and soul tunes ("Mustang Sally" and "In the Midnight Hour"), with only one original, the Cavaliere/Cornish penned "Do You Feel It".
-The Young Rascals reached #15 on the Billboard Top LPs chart and #10 in Cashbox.
+The Young Rascals reached No. 15 on the Billboard Top LPs chart and No. 10 in Cashbox.
 The album was certified Gold by the RIAA.

-From there, the songwriting partnership between Felix Cavaliere and Eddie Brigati began to flourish.
+From there the songwriting partnership between Felix Cavaliere and Eddie Brigati began to flourish.
 Cavaliere wrote the music and themes, and Brigati, the verses with the former's help.
 Their second album, Collections, had four Cavaliere/Brigati songs and two Cornish originals in its eleven tracks.
-Follow-ups to their number one record, "You Better Run" – later covered by Pat Benatar in 1980 – and "Come On Up", did not do as well as their predecessor (peaking at #20 and #43, respectively).
+Follow-ups to their number one record, "You Better Run"–later covered by Pat Benatar in 1980 – and "Come On Up", did not do as well as their predecessor (peaking at No. 20 and No. 43, respectively).
+The band made their UK debut on December 1, 1966, at The Scotch of St. James club in London.
+Paul McCartney attended the concert and was so excited by the band that he also attended their show the following night, held at the Blaises Club.